anthonyscorrea/cmba-bylaws/docs/02-playing-rules.md

 1. Any player may be freely substituted in the defensive line-up at any time, without affecting the players’ in the batting line-up.
 Players may enter, exit, and re-enter the game in the defensive line-up without limitation.

-In postseason play, the free defensive substitution rule defined above shall not be applicable and substitutions shall be made in accordance to applicable CMBA and MLB rules.
+In postseason play, the free defensive substitution rule defined above shall not be applicable and substitutions shall be made in accordance to applicable League and MLB rules.

 ## Field Status
 The home team shall be responsible for checking the status of the field in the event of rain.
 The home team must report the status of the field to the President and the assigned umpire no later than 2:00 pm for a weeknight game, and at least 2 hrs. before a weekend game.
 As a courtesy, the home team should also notify the visiting manager, but the visiting manager may also contact the President for information regarding the status of the field.